Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/fighting-false-allegations-of-rape-1.md

 date = 2022-11-09T18:30:00Z
 pfd_file = ""
 summary = "The definition of rape goes beyond just forced sexual intercourse.
-It also includes unlawful sexual intercourse or sexual penetration of the anus or mouth, as well as the vagina, of a person, by a sex organ, foreign object, or other body part, with or without force, if the victim does not give their consent or" tags = ["Domestic Violence", "Blog", "Criminal Law", "Battery"] title = "Fighting False Allegations of Rape" url = "/battery/fighting-false-allegations-rape/"
+It also includes unlawful sexual intercourse or sexual penetration of the anus or mouth, as well as the vagina, of a person, by a sex organ, foreign object, or other body part, with or without force, if the victim does not give their consent or" tags = ["Domestic Violence", "Blog", "Criminal Law", "Battery", " Sexual Assault"] title = "Fighting False Allegations of Rape" url = "/battery/fighting-false-allegations-rape/"